akinselureabiola/IT-Support-Infrastructure-Lab-Portfolio/README.md

 - DNS resolution troubleshooting
 - Network connectivity validation

-These labs are designed to replicate common troubleshooting and administration tasks performed by IT support engineers in enterprise environments.
+These labs replicate common troubleshooting and administration tasks performed by IT support engineers in enterprise environments.